-Traditionally, testing team is regarded as “skilled end-users” who evaluate software with the means available for ordinary people - smartphone / tablet / computer, Internet connection, keyboard, fingerprints, etc. But now the role of software testing has changed.
+Traditionally, the testing team is regarded as “skilled end-users” who evaluate the software with the means available for ordinary people - smartphone/tablet/computer, Internet connection, keyboard, fingerprints, etc. But now the role of software testing has changed.

-To shift to automation, manual tester should first of all focus on coding.
+To shift to automation, the manual tester should first of all focus on coding.

 Select the programming language

 Nevertheless, several tops will not help you to make the right choice of programming language.
 Some are in-demand and others are not.
 To be in trend, you should either follow the latest trends or set new ones.
 It is better to start with the first option as now we do not have enough experience and skills to change the face of testing and automation as well.

 And what are automated trends in 2017?
 The tester’s and developer’s roles are expected to be merging because of DevOps (Development and Operations), Quality Engineering and CI/CD (Continuous Integration/Development).
 Thus, we have to study programming languages.

 Focus on mobile development and testing.
 According to Gartner, more than 300 billion downloads of mobile applications are expected this year.
 If you are fond of mobile testing, be ready to use Apium, EarlGrey, Selendroid, MonkeyRunner, etc, and do not forget about the programming languages of mobile products - HTML5, Objective-C, Swift and others.

 Cisco says that over 50 billion devices will be interconnected by 2020.
 Thus, IoT (Internet of Things) will require a new testing strategy.
 Specialists will test not only software but firmware and hardware as well.

 When the field and programming language are selected, it is time to proceed with continuous practice.
 Reading is not enough, you should put your theoretical knowledge into practice.
 You will be able to understand and write good code only when you try to write and refactor it on your own.